 2. Film Noir

 Founded by Krs. (who is one of our artists to watch in 2017), oshi, and KINGBNJMN, Film Noir is a widely diverse electronic music label that has one of the most distinct sounds on this list.
 It’s a blend of everything from island electronic to r&b/indie trap, with rap vocals and house elements sprinkled throughout a plethora of Soulection-esque releases.
 With many tracks available for free download, the Film Noir discography is what I look to when I’m sick of listening to new releases that sound exactly like the ones that came before it.

 “Authentically thinking forward” reads Rauthentic’s SoundCloud bio, and I couldn’t agree any more.
 The level of innovation that Rauthentic puts forth makes the label blow a majority of others out of the water.
 The label is also home to Rauthentic Music Academy, which is an incredible opportunity for new or emerging artists (although, I admittedly wish that I had kept this to myself); they offer Skype lessons with top-notch producers, mixing and mastering opportunities, and studio bookings.
-The well-rounded label, co-founded by Outlit and Icarus Moth, is home to artists such as L*o*J, HOVERBOOTS, sumthin sumthin, and many more that I strongly recommend taking a listen through.
+The well-rounded label, founded by Ken Schneider, is home to artists such as L*o*J, HOVERBOOTS, sumthin sumthin, and many more that I strongly recommend taking a listen through.
 The music coming out of Rauthentic is as jaw-dropping as it comes.